drarbego/drarbego/README.md

                   (_(__/  ./     /                    \_\      \.
                          (_(___/                         \_____)_)
 ```
-Seems like you like to explore.
-How about exploring the [fret](https://www.guitarscalemodes.com/)?
+Seems like you're an explorer, you may like to [explore the fret](https://www.explorethefret.com/).